-There are three areas with mineral properties including a past producer, a developed prospect and a showing immediately adjacent to and surrounded by the Mount Washington Property.
-Refer to Figures 1a and 2a for both regional and local significant mineral properties and other occurrences.
+There is one mineral property including a past producer, a developed prospect and a prospect immediately west and adjacent to the Mount Washington Property.
+Refer to Figures 1a, 2a and 2b for both regional and local significant mineral properties and other occurrences.
+Immediately west of the Mount Washington Property, one cell mineral claim 1107398 covering 960 hectares is held 100% by D.A.
+Zamida FMC202028.
+This claim covers part of the Lakeview-Domineer Resource Area and the Mt.
+Washington Copper Mine Area as described in the History